 - The first stop after entering the facility grounds is the safe rack, a catwalk structure that provides access to hatches located on the top of the trailers and/or container systems.
 These hatches are opened as needed to facilitate sand load-in at the silos.

-- Upon the first visit to either Vest or El Dorado, a truck’s identification number, company information, and weight specifications are recorded.
+- Upon the first visit to a Black Mountain Sand facility a truck’s identification number, company information, and weight specifications are recorded.

 - An RFID badge is then issued to help expedite future entry.
 Drivers simply scan their card, type in the unique order number, and proceed directly to one of eight load lanes.